declerke/tezza-lending-case-study/readme.md

 - **Engineering judgement:** kept the assignment portable and explainable while documenting the production evolution path for PostgreSQL, migrations, brokers, real providers, and authentication.

 ---

-## 📌 Submission Notes

-The Git history records the finalization process in focused commits: repository hygiene, installment validation, documentation, and reproducibility setup. `projectsummary.md` remains available locally as personal working context but is excluded from the submitted Git history.